We were in New Orleans from February 19 to February 22, 2021. Read about our previous visit in 2020 here.

 We had to return to Turkey and the Wolf, Bon Appétit’s best new restaurant of 2017, for lunch!
 There is no better sandwich on the planet than the collard green melt.
 Turkey and the Wolf is at the edge of the Irish Channel neighborhood, next to the Lower Garden District.

 And after being total gluttons for the past several days, we felt compelled to order some healthy food, so got delivery from True Food Kitchen.
 Yes, it’s a chain, but it’s reliably good and good for you.

 Oh yeah–one more bit of gluttony I almost forgot about.
-J was craving a po-boy and the internet told him to get one from Parkway.
+J was craving a po-boy and the internet (and also friend Cindy from last visit!) told him to get one from Parkway.
 He was pretty excited about it!

 The Courtyard Brewery is a Garden District nano-brewery with a constantly changing beer list and a nice little courtyard patio.
 We tried a couple fruited sours and double IPAs before they booted us for a wedding.

 Urban South Brewery, on the other hand, is a huge and very busy brewery with a massive beer list and tons of tables both indoors and outdoors.
 We both liked everything we tried at Urban South and bought a bunch of cans to stock up the Airstream.
 The highlight for me was a king cake sour!
 Urban South is near Turkey and the Wolf in the Lower Garden District.

 We (including Bugsy) enjoyed the beer garden at Parleaux Beer Lab last visit, so were happy to return when we strolled around the funky Bywater neighborhood.
 Our sour and hazy IPA were good but not great, but their outdoor space is fantastic.